ibm-cloud-docs/cephaas/host_delete.md

 # Deleting hosts
 {: #deleting-hosts}

-Delete a host from a deployment by using the UI, CLI, API or Terraform, to remove systems, such as servers or VMs, that no longer need access to block storage volumes in your deployment.
+To remove systems, such as servers or VMs, that no longer need access to block storage volumes in your deployment, you can delete a host from a deployment by using the UI, CLI, API or Terraform.
+{: shortdesc}

 This helps maintain security, manage resources efficiently, and prevent unauthorized access to storage.
 Deleting unused hosts also keeps your environment organized and reduces potential management overhead.
-{: shortdesc}

 ## Deleting host from the UI
 {: #deleting-single-host-ui}